LorenDB/funkwhale-android/README.md

 ## Installation

-Currently you can install a preview version of Funkwhale for Android™ through a selfhosted [F-Droid repository](https://fdroid.funkwhale.audio/develop/).
+We have an official version available on F-Droid and the Google Play-Store, but you can also install a preview version of Funkwhale for Android™ through our selfhosted [F-Droid repository](https://fdroid.funkwhale.audio/develop/).
 You'll have to add this repository to your F-Droid client, please visit the link above for further instructions.
 Once you added the repository, you can use F-Droid as usual and search for "Funkwhale".

 ## State